turbot/steampipe-plugin-aws/docs/tables/aws_resource_policy_analysis.md

   r.id
 ```

-### Get the public, shared and private access levels for all S3 buckets
+### Get the public, shared and private access levels for all Lambda functions

 ```sql
 select